|Join Nairaland / LOGIN! / Trending / Recent / New|

 “Despite this remarkable tolerance from Muslims over the years, CAN appears to be increasingly becoming Islamophobic and paranoid about its hate and intolerance of Islam, casting aspersions, unnecessarily overheating the polity and unjustifiably creating fear and distrust in the minds of peace-loving citizens of our great country.”

-We Christians must be sincere, Nigeria is a Christianised country.
+If we Christians must be sincere, Nigeria is a Christianised country.
 This is largely due to British colonialism.
 Islam had made in-road into northern Nigeria by the 11th century – before Uthman Dan Fodio’s Jihad of 1804, which was the “climactic denouement”.
 Borno was among the first disciples of Islam in the 11th century.
 There was a literate population, a well defined system of government and codified laws.
 But the British yanked off a prodigious part of this heritage, imposing its own systems which were fore-grounded in Christian values and practices.

 Please note, that by the 11th century when Islam reached the north, the peoples of southern Nigeria, who are mostly Christians today, were animists.